KimLabKHU/MHC-_reference_panel/README.md

 # MHC-_reference_panel
-codes for construction of MHC reference panel
+codes for construction of MHC reference panel!!